Smithies-in-CS-Tech-Page-Devs/Smithies-In-CS-Tech-Page/README.md

 1) Go into the scs-app/src and run `npm start`

 ** RUNNING THE BACKEND **
+Before starting you may have to install or import the following modules: Flask Flask-SQLAlchemy pandas

+Running the Database:
+Open setupDB.py file and run
+Connecting Database to FlaskApp:
+Resources: Connecting Database to FlaskApp: https://python-adv-web-apps.readthedocs.io/en/latest/flask_db1.html#how-to-connect-a-database-to-a-flask-app

 ** CREDIT **
 Homepage credit to istock.com/ma_rish